-- 1 Hold MENU.

-- 2 Select Power Manager > Power Modes.

-- 3 Select an option:

-- · Select a power mode to customize.

-- Select Add New to create a custom power mode.

-- 4 If necessary, enter a custom name.

-- 5 Select an option to customize specific power mode settings.

-For example, you can change the GPS setting or disconnect your paired phone.

-The watch displays the hours of battery life gained with each setting change.

-6 If necessary, select Done to save and use the custom power mode.
+- 1 From the watch face, hold • - 2 Select Watch Settings > Power Manager > Activity Power Modes. - 3 Select an option: - · Select a power mode to customize. - Select Add New to create a custom power mode. - 4 If necessary, enter a custom name. - 5 Select an option to customize specific power mode settings.For example, you can change the GPS setting or disconnect your paired phone.The watch displays the hours of battery life gained with each setting change. - 6 If necessary, select Done to save and use the custom power mode.